-In numerical value, and that’s because a smaller number of F stop will mean a wider range of aperture that you get a wide aperture ring.
+In numerical value, and that’s because a smaller number of F stops will mean a wider range of aperture that you get a wide aperture ring.

-That’s going to let in a lot of light and collect the light of the Milky Way that shining something settings like F2 ISO, 800, and a 22nd shutter speed is going to be perfect for any night photography and Milky Way photography.
+That’s going to let in a lot of light and collect the light of the Milky Way that shining something settings like F2 ISO, 800, and a 22nd shutter speed will be perfect for any night photography and Milky Way photography.

-Because it’s really going to let in a lot of light and focus on the Milky Way, a galactic core that you see so often in the Milky Way shots.
+Because it will let in a lot of light and focus on the Milky Way, a galactic core you see so often in the Milky Way shots.

 Not only that, but night photography can be stuff like star trails, too.

-So if you’re photographing star trails, something like the same F2 ISO 100 of 32nd exposure and set your camera to continuous shooting and using a cable release will allow you to take photos constantly.
+So if you’re photographing star trails, like the same F2 ISO 100 of 32nd exposure, setting your camera to continuous shooting and using a cable release will allow you to take photos constantly.

-Those are some of the benefits of lenses like these from Rokinon that are really going to come in at a cheaper price point.
+The benefits of lenses like these from Rokinon will come at a cheaper price.

-That is going to help you save cash and get out into these locations and shoot these images.
+That will help you save cash, get out into these locations, and shoot these images.

-I use this for several years when I was starting in landscape photography and got some pretty cool shots of the landscape scene.
+I used this for several years when I started landscape photography and got some pretty cool shots of the landscape scene.

-So this lens is really helpful, but there are also some drawbacks to this lens that you need to be aware of before buying it.
+So this lens is accommodating, but there are also some drawbacks to it that you need to be aware of before buying it.

 These lenses are only manual focus and manual aperture adjustment.

-There’s no autofocus feature to this lens; It’s only manual focus, so your subject would move around within the scene.
+This lens has no autofocus feature; It’s only manual focus, so your subject would move around within the scene.

-It would be tough to constantly adjust the manual focus on this and adapt to what was going on with your subject.
+It would be tough to constantly adjust the manual focus on this and adapt to your subject’s progress.

-As your subjects aren’t moving around for landscapes, you can spend a lot of time waiting in the right conditions.
+As your subjects aren’t moving around for landscapes, you can spend time waiting in the right conditions.

-Getting your focus exactly attack sharp, and then photographing same goes for night sky photography as well.
+Getting your focus exactly attacked sharp, and then photographing same goes for night sky photography.

 Again, if you’re only shooting landscapes or night sky photography, again, a winner for you in that scenario.

-Now let’s talk about the manual aperture ring that comes on this lens.
+Now let’s talk about the manual aperture ring on this lens.

-It’s a really cool feature, and I like using it a lot because you can easily just switch around and this lens and get the right aperture that you want for it.
+It’s a cool feature, and I like using it a lot because you can easily switch around this lens and get the right aperture you want.

-With this lens, I have noticed that you have to focus on the night sky because you have to set this when you are focusing on something like the focus to infinity.
+With this lens, I have noticed that you have to focus on the night sky because you have to set this when focusing on something like the focus to infinity.

-Overall, considering all things for the landscape and night sky photography, this is a phenomenal lens.
+This is a phenomenal lens considering all things for landscape and night sky photography.

-It’s that very high-quality plastic, so you don’t have to worry about it falling apart whenever you’re focusing.
+It’s high-quality plastic, so you don’t have to worry about falling apart when focusing.

-Then you can easily access the focus magnifying, which means that if you have a manual focus lens, you will get that focus spot on every time without hesitation.
+Then you can easily access the focus magnifying, which means you will always get that focus spot without hesitation if you have a manual focus lens.

-And there you go, it is not a deal-breaker anymore, the quality, what can I say about the quality.
+And there you go, the quality is not a deal-breaker anymore; what can I say about the quality?

-The quality to the stands for bringing 12-millimeter lenses fantastic.
+The quality of the stands for bringing 12-millimeter lenses is fantastic.

-You want a small light lens to bring around your camera; it produces better color, it produces much better contrast because it’s a prime lens.
+You want a small light lens to bring around your camera; it produces better color and contrast because it’s a prime lens.

 There’s no zooming in and out.

-So, it was made and optimized for that focal length, and you get amazing quality sharpness, all the way across just slight distortion.
+So, it was made and optimized for that focal length, and you get fantastic quality sharpness all the way across, just slight distortion.

 It works great if you want to take Astrophotography.